The Perfect Husband: The Laci Peterson Story: Plot

 The film is told through the perspectives of Scott and Laci Peterson's friends & family, who trusted and supported Scott until they could not believe him any more.

 Laci Peterson was a pregnant mother-to-be.
 On Christmas Eve, 2002, she disappeared.
-Her husband Scott Peterson (Dean Cain), and her family go out to search for Laci, but there are no signs of her anywhere.
+Her husband Scott Peterson, and her family go out to search for Laci, but there are no signs of her anywhere.
 Months go by, but the media and the public begin to suspect that Scott murdered his wife.
-The Rocha family support and defend Scott, until Scott's mistress Amber Frey (Tracy Middendorf) comes forward at a press conference and admits to an affair with Scott, and photographic proof confirming their relationship surfaces.
-The Rochas start to doubt Scott's innocence, especially Laci's mother, Sharon (Dee Wallace), who had always believed Scott to be the perfect husband.
+The Rocha family support and defend Scott, until Scott's mistress Amber Frey comes forward at a press conference and admits to an affair with Scott, and photographic proof confirming their relationship surfaces.
+The Rochas start to doubt Scott's innocence, especially Laci's mother, Sharon, who had always believed Scott to be the perfect husband.
 Finally, the Rocha family publicly announce that they no longer support Scott.

 In April 2003, the body of Laci and Scott's unborn son washed up on shore: the remains of a torso later identified as Laci washed up a few miles away from the baby's remains, and the two were officially declared murdered.
 Scott was arrested.